seven days and six nights in the Pearl of the Caribbean

 - After you clear Cuban Immigration, you will be screened and your carry on will be scanned.
 In the departure hall there is a duty free shop, places to buy snacks and drinks, as well as souvenirs.
-They will accept U.S dollars.
+They accept U.S dollars.

 - When arriving to your U.S. entry airport you will need to clear U.S. Immigration and U.S. Customs.
 If asked by an Immigration Officer about your trip to Cuba, note that you were on a sanctioned Tour.
-If asked what you did, tell the truth and explain it was an opportunity to directly engage with Cuban people, learn about their life and country.
+If asked what you did, tell the truth and explain it was an opportunity to directly engage and support the Cuban people, learn about their life and country.
 To be clear: You were not on a vacation.

 - Memories of a wonderful visit to the Pearl of the Antilles: Cuba!
 (Included)

 - Your support for the Cuban people is forever appreciated!

 - Global Relations Travel Club (GRTC) $29 one-time membership fee is included with your tour.
 Membership is a requirement, by Rule, to participate in Global Relations (GR) tours.

 - A Certificate of Legal Cuba Travel, per participant, in accordance with the US Department of the Treasury, Office of Foreign Assets Control (OFAC) section 31 C.F.R. § 515.572(a)(1).